ZhouZhuofei/NumericalAnalysis/docs/src/m/SEq1.md

 ***

 ## The Secant Method
-To circumvent the problem of the derivative evaluation in Newton’s method, we intro- duce a slight variation.
+To circumvent the problem of the derivative evaluation in Newton’s method, we introduce a slight variation.
 By definition,

 $f'(p_{n-1}) = \lim_{x \to p_{n-1}} \frac{f(x) - f(p_{n-1})}{x-p_{n-1}}$